candidtim/unifs/README.md

 `unifs` is designed to be used on a workstation in an interactive shell, not on a server, not in headless mode.

-## License

-MIT License.
-See the LICENSE document in the root of the source code repository.